knightburton/react-use-form/CONTRIBUTING.md

 First off all, thanks for taking the time to contribute! :muscle:

-The following is a set of guidelines for contributing to react-use-input.
+The following is a set of guidelines for contributing to react-use-form.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Table Of Contents